LLF Board of Trustees

 Denise Penn is Vice President of the American Institute of Bisexuality, an organization focused on research and education that has supported over 30 scientific studies in more than five countries.
 As an advocacy journalist, reporter and editor based in Orange County, California, she has covered issues for the LGBT and HIV affected community for nearly two decades.
 As a clinical social worker, she has worked with hospice patients and families and designed educational materials.
 She also produced and hosted an award-winning LGBT community television program for twelve years, interviewing community activists, political figures, and ordinary people with stories to tell.
 She received BA degrees in English and Social Science Research and earned a Masters in Social Work from San Diego State University.

-Jan Zivic, a Lambda Literary Fellow, will be graduated in 2012 in the Master of Fine Arts in Writing Program at the University of San Francisco, where she is working on her status as an “emerging” writer.
+Jan Zivic, a Lambda Literary Fellow, received her Master of Fine Arts from the University of San Francisco in 2012.
 In 2011 she published a memoir piece in the Porter Gulch Review, and more recently, a short story in Temporary Shelter, Eleven Stories, edited by Karl Soehnlein, an award-winning Lambda Literary author.

-In 2007, Jan co-founded vibrantBrains, a cognitive gym and start-up listed on Entrepreneur Magazine’s “100 Brilliant Companies” with her wife, Lisa Schoonerman.
+In 2007, Jan co-founded vibrantBrains, a cognitive gym and start-up listed on Entrepreneur Magazine’s “100 Brilliant Companies.”
 In previous careers Jan taught English and Film and sponsored the literary magazine at high schools in Pennsylvania and Ohio.
 After moving to California, she spent more than twenty years in Executive Search with several international consulting firms, as well as founding and managing her own firm with offices in SF and LA, The Zivic Group.

 She has received the Cable Car Woman of the Year Award, the Maya Angelou Award for Community Leadership from the Center for Excellence at the University of California Medical School, and a Distinguished Alumna Award from the University of California, PA, all for her community philanthropic and volunteer leadership.
-Jan, her wife Lisa, and her daughter, Jessica, all live in the Bay Area.
+Jan and her daughter, Jessica, live in the Bay Area.